marifyo/fggcosha/_posts/2014-05-09-bus-announcement.md

 * Ijeoma Ubosi (Class of '89 - Lagos): She saved us a lot of money and wahala, helping us to get the best dollar exchange rate.
 * Winnie Okolo (Class of '84 - Onitsha): In Onitsha, she received the school bus from the shipper and facilitated delivery to the school.

-We thank you for your dedication and for being instrumental in ensuring the successful completion this project.
+We thank you for your dedication and for being instrumental in ensuring the successful completion of this project.

 ## More To Come...
 We are not done yet.
 Our aim is to continue supporting FGGC Onitsha, giving back as much as we can.
 Please join us in this effort.